shanevanheerden/shanevanheerden.github.io/_posts/2020-01-25-loan_default_prediction_challenge.md

 ## 1. The problem

 SuperLender is a local digital lending company who prides themselves in delivering profitable and high-impact loan alternatives to the people of Nigeria.
-The company has approached Zindi to develop an effective credit risk model to predict the odds that a returning customer will repay their loan.
-The assessment approach should be based on two main risk drivers of loan default prediction: (1) The willingness and (2) the ability of a customer to pay back their loan.
-In this blog post, I'm going to provide you with a detailed description of the analysis conducted I conducted, together with the final recommendations I would provide to SuperLender with regards to the types of customers who are more and less likely to default on their loans.
+The company has approached the Zindi community to develop an effective credit risk model to predict the odds that a returning customer will repay their loan.
+More specifically, they recommended that the approach should be based on two main risk drivers of loan default prediction: (1) The willingness and (2) the ability of a customer to pay back their loan.
+In this blog post, I'm going to provide you with a detailed description of the analysis I conducted, together with the final recommendations I would provide to SuperLender with regards to the types of customers who are more and less likely to default on their loans.

 ***